UPDATED

 T-Mobile

-a base station:
+for a base station:

-It may be 3rd quarter of 2008 before this is installed: note it will include lightning protection.
+It may be 3rd quarter of 2008 before this is installed: note it will

 MAJOR INCIDENT

-On 6/16/2007 an 18" by 24" chunk of concrete fell from the parapet wall at
+On 6/16/2007 an 18" by 24" chunk of concrete fell from the parapet wall

-support beam, before falling to ground near a sidewalk.
+a support beam, before falling to ground near a sidewalk.
 See

-concrete damage taken from inside the parapet, and from the street.
+the parapet, and from the street.

 DAMAGE CLAIM

-Claim #13420 was filed by Church
+Claim #13420 was filed by

-of the Redeemer with the
+Church of the Redeemer with the

 Church Pension Group in Dallas.